openfl/OpenFLDevelopersGuide/using-the-textfield-class/selecting-and-manipulating-text.md

 ## Capturing user-selected text {#capturing-user-selected-text}

-The TextField selectionBeginIndex and selectionEndIndex properties, which are “read-only” so they can’t be set to programmatically select text, can be used to capture whatever the user has currently selected.
+The TextField selectionBeginIndex and selectionEndIndex properties, which are "read-only" so they can’t be set to programmatically select text, can be used to capture whatever the user has currently selected.
 Additionally, input text fields can use the caretIndex property.

 For example, the following code traces the index values of user-selected text: